 Are you planning a trip to Paris with kids?
 Keep scrolling for a list of the best things to do on a Paris family vacation that your whole family will love!

-This list of the best things to do on a Paris family vacation was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This blog post about the best things to do on a Paris family vacation was written by family travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a family vacation in Paris and looking for ideas on what to do in Paris with kids?